mahendrabairagi/reInventWorkshop1/Sentiment_Analysis.md

 **Confirmation/ verification**

-You will find your cropped faces uplaod to your S3 bucket.
+To confirm your model is running, check the bucket you created to see if images of cropped faces are being uploaded.

 # Hands-on Step 3: Identify emotions